Weapons Related Georgia CodeFound In LexisNexis by searching for "16-13-21" or in the TOC under:|

 professional practice or research in this state;

-of Code Section 43-34-25.
-For purposes of this chapter and Code Section
+authority of Code Section 43-34-25.
+For purposes of this chapter and Code

-43-34-25, an advanced practice registered nurse is authorized to register with
+Section 43-34-25, an advanced practice registered nurse is authorized to

-the federal Drug Enforcement Administration and appropriate state authorities;
+register with the federal Drug Enforcement Administration and appropriate state

-with the federal Drug Enforcement Administration and appropriate state
+to register with the federal Drug Enforcement Administration and appropriate

 (23.1) "Prescriber" means a physician, dentist, scientific investigator, or